 Adjoints to a Fourier-Mukai transform, Advances in Mathematics (2017), Vol. 322, pp 83-96, pdf

-An example of a non-Fourier-Mukai functor between derived categories of coherent sheaves (with M. Van den Bergh), pdf
+An example of a non-Fourier-Mukai functor between derived categories of coherent sheaves (with M. Van den Bergh), to appear in Inventiones Mathematicae, pdf

 Scalar extensions of derived categories and non-Fourier-Mukai functors (with M. Van den Bergh), Advances in Mathematics (2015), pp. 1100-1144, pdf

 Representations of cohomological functors over extension fields, J. Noncomm.
 Geom 11/4 (2017) pp. 1267-1287, pdf

 On the existence of Fourer-Mukai functors, Mathematische Zeitschrift (2017) Vol. 287, Issue 1, pp 155-179, pdf